Proton VPN Review 2023

 Also, let's not forget that Proton VPN now offers Web browser extensions as well.
 Just recently, this VPN launched its extensions for Firefox and Chrome.

-If you need more details, make sure to check our guide that explains how many devices you can connect to Proton VPN at once.
+If you need more details, make sure to check our guide, which explains how many devices you can connect to Proton VPN at once.

 Installation & Initial Configuration